Pylons/pyramid/docs/tutorials/wiki/basiclayout.rst

 #. *Lines 5-7*  Define a root factory for our Pyramid application.

 #. *Line 12*.
 We construct a :term:`Configurator` with a :term:`root
-   factory` and the settings keywords parsed by PasteDeploy.
+   factory` and the settings keywords parsed by :term:`PasteDeploy`.
 The root factory is named ``get_root``.

 #. *Line 13*.
 Register a 'static view' which answers requests which start